 Serve It With

 Green Bean Au Gratin is an excellent side dish for Christmas, Thanksgiving, Easter or any holiday!
-My Broccoli Au Gratin is a similar variation and pairs well with Mashed Butternut Squash.
+My Broccoli Au Gratin is a similar variation and pairs well with Mashed Butternut Squash and Cranberry Sauce with Honey.

 - Add a starch like my Rosemary Garlic Mashed Potatoes or a Sweet Potato Casserole with Maple Pecan Topping.
 All are great with any main course including turkey, ham, or beef!